-Can I build and occupy a secondary dwelling (granny flat) while my main house is built?
+Can I build and occupy a secondary dwelling (granny flat) while my main house is being built?

-Residents who need to rebuild their home may want to live on their land while construction of their new home is underway.
+If you need to rebuild, you may want to live on your land while construction is underway.

 What is the approval process?

-- Obtain final Occupation Certificate for all works – within 5 years of first OC
+- Get a final occupation certificate for all works – you must do so within 5 years of your first occupation certificate.

 Where are secondary dwellings (granny flats) allowed?